 The BTWC relies on states parties to develop national measures to prohibit and prevent the misuse of biological agents, toxins, and weapons.
 The Convention charges the UN Security Council with the responsibility to investigate violations brought to its attention by a state party to the Convention.
-The UN Secretary-General also has authority to investigate potential breaches of the Geneva Protocol, including alleged BW use, which he has done on a number of occasions; this mechanism was most recently updated in 2009.
-From 1994-2001, efforts by a specially mandated Ad Hoc Group to negotiate a legally binding verification protocol proved unsuccessful The absence of a standing verification system continues to limit the effectiveness of the BTWC.
+The absence of formal external verification or enforcement mechanisms seriously limits the effectiveness of the BTWC.
+From 1994-2001, efforts by a specially mandated Ad Hoc Group to negotiate a legally binding verification protocol proved unsuccessful.

-In an important step in the institutionalization process of the BTWC, the 2006 Review Conference established an Implementation Support Unit (ISU) to, inter alia, facilitate, collect and correlate data, and report on the implementation activities of states parties.
+In an important step in the institutionalization process of the BTWC, the 2006 Review Conference established an Implementation Support Unit (ISU) to facilitate, collect and correlate data, and report on the implementation activities of states parties.
 The ISU is located within the Geneva Branch of the United Nations Office for Disarmament Affairs and has a permanent staff of three.